symbol/explorer/README.md

 ### Architecture

+* `/src/config`: Handles the explorer configuration.
+* `/src/infrastructure`: Handles the API / SDK request from Symbol nodes.
 * `/src/store`: Handles the application logic with state management.
-* `/src/infrastructure`: Handles the API / SDK request from Symbol nodes.
 * `/src/views`: Handles the UI of the explorer.

-### How to change the network/node list
+### How to change the node list

-The following file `/src/config/setup.json` constins the node list which are shown in the node selector dropdown.
+The file `/src/config/setup.json` contains the node list shown in the node selector dropdown.

-Use the `peersApi.nodes` array to set up the custom node list.
+1. Edit `peersApi.nodes` array to set up the custom node list.
-Use the `peersApi.defaultNode` property to set up the default node url.
+2. Set `peersApi.defaultNode` property to the default node url.

 ## Getting help